thisdata/thisdata-php/README.md

 ```
 $builder = new Builder($apiKey);
-// Confiugre the builder here.
+// Configure the builder here.
 See the Advanced section below for more details.
 $thisData = $builder->build();
 ```